 What to Pair These Tomatoes With

 Tomato is such a staple ingredient, that goes with so many things.
+You can use these tomatoes in place of canned fire roasted tomatoes (like in this vegetarian chili).
 Here are just a few dishes to use these tomatoes on or serve them with.

 - Roasted Tomato and Goat Cheese Stuffed Mushrooms use roasted tomatoes, so why not swap them out for fire-roasted tomatoes!
 More flavor for the same amount of work!